Our backyard represents so much.

 At Co-op, sustainability is more than our environmental commitments and actions—it’s how and why we operate.
-And it takes constant adaptation to meet the changing needs of our members and communities.
+It takes constant adaptation to meet the changing needs of our members and communities, but each Co-op across Western Canada is built serve their community and can make changes right in their backyard.

 Co-op organizes our sustainability efforts in four different categories, allowing us to prioritize activities, measure impact and be accountable to our communities at each level.
 These initiatives are already underway, and more will be added as our sustainability work progresses.